Albert Watch Chain History

-The main use of the pocket watch was to simply ensure the pocket watch was secure.
-It could be argued that the pocket watch emerged in the 17th Century, when it became popular to wear watches in pockets.
-This style grew in popularity when Charles II introduced the waistcoat in 1675.
+The main use of the watch chain was to simply ensure the pocket watch was secure.
+The pocket watch emerged in the 17th Century and the style grew in popularity when Charles II introduced the waistcoat in 1675.

 The watch chain arrived prior to the pocket watch.
 In 16th Century Europe, they were used to secure larger ‘clock-watches’ to the wearers item of clothing.
 As the name suggest ‘clock-watches’ are at mid-point size between clocks and watches.
 Often the watch chain was worn round the neck, giving the ‘clock-watch’ a pendant look to it.